 Those looking for a one-stop-shop should focus their appetites on two locales: the St. Lawrence Market in Old Town and the Kensington Market.
 The St. Lawrence Market is a big foodie hot spot, not to mention a Torontonian institution that sells a delectable mix of Canadian classics and international dishes.
 You can't leave without sampling a traditional peameal bacon sandwich at Carousel Bakery, or stopping by the locally beloved Churrascos, a Portuguese stall famous for its chicken.
 There's also St. Urbain Bagel Bakery, which serves bagels baked in a wood-burning oven, Buster's Sea Cove (get the fish and chips) and Uno Mustachio (try the veal and eggplant parmigiana sandwich).

 Kensington Market is a microcosm of Toronto's vast dining scene, to say the least.
 Take a trip down some of the neighborhood's central thoroughfares and you're sure to find the most unlikely of neighbors.
 Rasta Pasta, a Jamaican-Italian fusion eatery sits next to Seven Lives, which sells California-style tacos, on Kensington Avenue.
 One block over, try vegan Urban Herbivore, Wanda's Pie in the Sky shop and Otto's Berlin Döner, which sells Berlin-style doner kebabs and currywurst.
-There's also a variety of Asian fare, including Korean, Chinese and Vietnamese restaurants all within a two block radius of each other near the main Spadina Avenue.
+There's also a variety of Asian fare, including Korean, Chinese and Vietnamese restaurants all within a two-block radius of each other near the main Spadina Avenue.

 The best way to get around Toronto is by public transportation.
 The Toronto Transit Commission (TTC) runs three modes – subway, streetcar and bus – which operate extensive routes throughout the city and suburbs.
 You will need a token or a pass to travel on TTC; day and week passes allow for unlimited rides on all three forms of public transport.
 The subway also connects the city to the Toronto Pearson International Airport (YYZ), as do taxis.
-However, you can expect to pay around CA$50 to CA$60 (about $36 to $43) for a cab, while the subway will cost just CA$3.25.See details for Getting Around
+However, you can expect to pay around CA$50 to CA$70 (about $38 to $54) for a cab, while the subway will cost just CA$3.25 (around $2.50).